-FIRST Robotics Competition scholarships are limited to high school students who are involved or planning to get involved in school related robotics clubs or organizations.
-These clubs and organizations must have the intention of inspiring students to pursue higher education and careers in Science, Technology, Engineering and Math (STEM), as well as working with schools and
+FIRST Robotics Competition scholarships are limited to high school students who are involved, or planning to get involved, in FRC school-related robotics clubs or organizations.
+These FRC clubs and organizations must have the intention of inspiring students to pursue higher education and careers in Science, Technology, Engineering and Math (STEM), as well as working with schools and